 Anti-Racism: A Resource List

 The discussions centering on racism and inclusion within the knitting and crochet community in 2019 meant that many of us took a necessary pause to reflect on the important matters at hand, to learn, and to make changes.
 The murder of George Floyd on 25th May 2020 and the prominence of the #BlackLivesMatter movement surrounding his death has once again highlighted the very real effects racial prejudice has on the lives of BIPOC.
-We wanted to collate and share some of the resources which the Pom team have found helpful in the hope that they’re of use to others.
+We wanted to collate and share some of the resources which the Pom team have found helpful in the hope that they are of use to others.

-Instead of progressing a few more centimeters on your WIP, why not put down your needles and access some of the links or suggested reading material below?
+Instead of progressing a few more centimetres on your WIP, why not put down your needles and access some of the links or suggested reading material below?
 We’ve put together a list of ways you can practice anti-racism, ranging from donating to initiatives which need financial support, to how to offer non-financial aid, to how to effect long term change.
-We encourage you to follow the links in this page, or to download it and tick off these suggestions as you access them (but don’t stop when you get to the end, add your own)!
-This page is by no means exhaustive, so if this is the start of your anti-racism journey, then we urge you to think of these suggestions as a springboard to help you on your way.
+We encourage you to follow the links in this document, or to download it and tick off these suggestions as you access them (but don’t stop when you get to the end, add your own)!
+This document is by no means exhaustive, so if this is the start of your anti-racism journey, then we urge you to think of these suggestions as a springboard to help you on your way.

 Long Term Change